 Old San Juan is the soul of Puerto Rico.
 Along its cobblestone streets are ancient structures that precede anything you'll find in New England.
 Protected by its two proud forts, the walled city of San Juan recalls a past era, and yet dazzles with sophisticated restaurants, charming hotels, and a sizzling nightlife.
 No visit to the island would be complete without a trip to Viejo San Juan, as the locals call it.

 There are many choices.
 High-end options include:

 - Chateau Cervantes

-- Sheraton Old San Juan - the only casino hotel in the old city.
+- Sheraton Old San Juan - located right on the waterfront.

 - The Gallery Inn - A warm, inviting place full of art and whimsy.

 - Hotel Milano - You can't beat its location in the heart of the old city.

 - S.J.
 Suites is basic, but right in the middle of the action and spacious.

 For budget travelers, these two should be at the top of your list:

 - Da House - A funky, bohemian place and a tremendous value.